 - All contractors are required to exercise relevant OHS procedures to comply with the relevant NSW WorkCover Authority legislation.

 - All occupants should be advised to vacate the premises during the ceiling dust removal.
-Children in particular should be absent during the work.
+Children, in particular, should be absent during work.

 - At the time of quoting, the contractor could furnish to the homeowner, a fact sheet on ceiling dust by THE LEAD GROUP.